joedefen/my-snaps/README.md

 * **Warning**: Failing to clean up will confuse the next `my-restore` and waste space.

 **When a restore is tested and deemed unsatisfactory:**
-* Launch `my-snaps` and adjust the restored snapshots as desired (e.g., try restoring a different snapshot or reverting the tip).
+* Launch `my-snaps` and adjust the restored snapshots as desired (e.g., restore a different snapshot or revert the reverted tip).
-* Then reboot, test, and iterate until you are done and then clean up (described immediately above).
+* Then reboot, test, and iterate until you are done and then clean up.

 **In the case that an update or restore will not boot, then**:
 * boot the live installer.
-* install these tools per the instructions (a non-sudo install is OK)
+* install these tools per the instructions.
 * use `my-restore` to return to a working system and reboot and eventually clean up the reverted subvolumes on the installed system.

 ---